grupy-sanca/caipyra2018/report/report.md

 ![](imgs/foods.png)

-The event costed about 22 thousand Brazilian moneys, spent this way:
+The event costed about 22 thousand reais, spent this way:

 ![](imgs/custos.png)